 Add a bit of greenery to your home with an eye-catching display.
-Terrariums are very easy to build in addition to being visually appealing, so it’s no wonder that they’ve become such a popular decor piece over the last couple years.
+DIY indoor terrariums are very easy to build in addition to being visually appealing, so it’s no wonder that they’ve become such a popular decor piece over the last couple years.

 Depending on the plants used in the exhibit, you can opt for an open or closed container.
 Most terrariums are filled with various layers of sand, gravel, and/or activated charcoal, so be sure to read up on which conditions are best for your plants.
-You’ve seen the standard idea of a terrarium in which air plants and succulents are potted in a clear glass vase; if you’re interested in exploring something less traditional, here are some stylish suggestions:
+You’ve seen the standard idea of a terrarium in which air plants and succulents are potted in a clear glass vase; if you’re interested in exploring something less traditional, here are some stylish and unique terrarium ideas:

 Photo: Delineate Your Dwelling